Multi-Agent Guided Policy Search for Non-Cooperative Dynamic Games: Related works

 \section{Related works}

-\textbf{Model-based solutions to non-cooperative games.} Computing Nash equilibria of non-cooperative dynamic games is NP-hard \cite{daskalakis2009complexity}; however, under smoothness assumptions on dynamics and costs, they can be solved in polynomial time \cite{bacsar1998dynamic}.
+\textbf{Model-based solutions to non-cooperative games.} Computing Nash equilibria of non-cooperative games is computationally challenging \cite{daskalakis2009complexity}; however, under smoothness assumptions on dynamics and costs, they can be solved in polynomial time \cite{bacsar1998dynamic}.
 For instance, LQ games enable efficient computation, with feedback Nash equilibria obtained via coupled Riccati equations or KKT conditions \cite{laine2023computation}.
 Extending these solutions to general nonlinear games remains difficult.
 Recent advances include iLQGames, which applies local LQ models and dynamic programming in an iterative scheme \cite{fridovich2020efficient}, and differential dynamic programming \cite{di2019ddp}.
 Other approaches compute equilibria using Newton’s method for KKT systems \cite{facchinei2009generalized,laine2023computation} or approximate dynamic programming \cite{epelman2011sampled,perolat2015approximate}, but high-dimensional nonlinear games remain challenging.

 \textbf{Data-driven MARL methods.} MARL has been extensively studied in cooperative settings \cite{tan1993multi,claus1998dynamics,tampuu2017multiagent,oroojlooy2023review,li2025multi}, with notable successes in actor–critic methods \cite{konda1999actor,ackermann2019reducing,de2020independent,yu2022surprising}, value decomposition \cite{sunehag2018value,rashid2020monotonic}, and graph neural network approaches \cite{nayak2023scalable}.
 In contrast, learning game-theoretic equilibria \cite{lowe2017multi} (e.g., Nash equilibria) with deep RL remains challenging due to coupled dynamics and conflicting objectives.
-Policy gradient methods converge reliably only in special classes such as two-agent zero-sum games \cite{daskalakis2020independent,zhang2019policy} and potential games \cite{hosseinirad2023policy}, where agents’ costs are symmetric.
+Policy gradient methods and their variants converge reliably in two-agent zero-sum games \cite{zhang2019policy,daskalakis2020independent,sokota2022unified} and potential games \cite{hosseinirad2023policy}, where agents’ costs are symmetric.
 In general non-cooperative games, however, they may converge to limit cycles rather than a Nash equilibrium \cite{mazumdar2020policy}.
 Furthermore, directly applying guided policy search \cite{levine2013guided}, which improves training in single-agent RL, to multi-agent Nash equilibrium settings is nontrivial due to misaligned objectives, except in fully cooperative cases \cite{jiang2021mrgps,li2025multi}.

 \textbf{Training stability and variance reduction in deep RL.} Introducing random noise into the dynamics can stabilize MA-PG methods in non-cooperative games \cite{hambly2023policy, aggarwal2024policy}, suggesting that stochastic policies may improve MARL performance.
 However, this stabilization comes with increased gradient variance.
 Variance reduction techniques are well-established in single-agent RL \cite{sutton2018reinforcement}, focusing on managing the bias-variance trade-off \cite{thomas2014bias, schulman2015high, gu2022q}.
 In multi-agent contexts, existing variance reduction methods include optimal baselines \cite{kuba2021settling} and spectral normalization of critics \cite{mehta2023effects}, though these approaches do not incorporate model-based priors.